Women's water polo finishes loaded UC Irvine Invitational with a pair of wins and ninth place finish.

 LMU vs. Cal Baptist in Game 5

-In just his fourth season as a collegiate head coach, Kyle Witt is starting to turn some heads, adding to the water polo program's tradition of winning and championships.
-The 2012-13 season will be his fourth at the helm of the Lions and he will enter the season with a record of 76-25 at LMU.
+In just his fifth season as a collegiate head coach, Kyle Witt is starting to turn some heads, adding to the water polo program's tradition of winning and championships.
+The 2013-14 season will be his fifth at the helm of the Lions, helping them usher in a new era as they join a brand new conference.

 Witt, who was a player for former Head Coach John Loughran on the first championship men's team in 2001, was named the second head coach of the women's program and in just his first season, added to the Lions' history of success.
 Witt led the Lions to the 2010 Western Water Polo Association Championship, and then guided the Lions back to the title in 2012, the program's ninth in the last 10 years and Witt's second in three seasons.

-Witt was named the 2011 WWPA Coach of the Year and has coached the last three WWPA Player of the Year winners (2010 - Anne Scott; 2011 - Kim Benedetti; 2012 - Casey Flacks).
-He has seen seven different players earn 11 All-American honors in just three seasons.
-He has also coached 17 All-WWPA selections, including a record seven in 2012.
-The Lions also earned the institutions top honor as the GPA Award Winner (team with the highest GPA).
+Witt was named the 2011 WWPA Coach of the Year and has coached three WWPA Player of the Year winners (2010 - Anne Scott; 2011 - Kim Benedetti; 2012 - Casey Flacks).
+He has seen seven different players earn 12 All-American honors in just four seasons.
+He has also coached 23 All-WWPA selections, including a record seven in 2012 and six more in 2013.
+The Lions also earned the institutions top honor as the GPA Award Winner (team with the highest GPA) in 2012-13.

 Included in the final record of 2010 was a 5-4 win over No. 1 UCLA in the 2010 National Collegiate Women's Water Polo Championship quarterfinals.
 It was the first win for the Lions of a top-ranked program, the first over then five-time defending champion UCLA and as the No. 6 seed, the Lions became the lowest seed to advance since the field expanded to eight teams.